Akapoor99/awesomeTravels/README.md

 # awesomeTravels
-This is online travel booking system with few new features like P2P, LM.
+This is online travel booking system with few unique features like P2P, LM.